Harry-Gardiner/Cold-Banana/README.md

 ### Component Architecture

 Give each component its own directory.
 This would enable me to store files that are related to a component.
 Saw this file strucutre when researhcing online and thought thats is a good idea.

+### API Request

+With a large data set grabbing all the products in one go could place alot of stress on the clients PC.
+If the API would allow I would rewrite the axios request to return products in sets of 6.
+The load more button would then request an additional 8 from the API and append to current data array.